Morwenn/cpp-sort/doc/sorter-adapters.md

 Sorter adapters
 ===============

-Sorter adapters are the main reason for the existence of the sorter classes.
+Sorter adapters are the main reason for using sorter function objects instead of regular functions.
 A *sorter adapter* is a class template that takes another `Sorter` template parameter and alters its behavior.
 The resulting class can be used as a regular sorter.

 `self_sorter`
 -------------